 Anyone can propose a new name or alter an existing name for a place or feature.
 The NZGB uses a number of criteria to make a decision on any proposal.
 The NZGB encourages consultation with local communities, local iwi, local Councils or any interested person to help it make informed decisions on naming proposals that will endure.

 The NZGB meets two or three times a year to consider name proposals.
-The meetings are not open to the public; however, the minutes of each meeting are available on request.
+The meetings are not open to the public, however you can read the minutes of previous NZGB's meetings.

 Observers from Te Puni Kōkiri (the Ministry for Māori Development), Te Taura Whiri i te Reo Māori (the Māori Language Commission) and the Office of Treaty Settlements attend NZGB meetings.Other observers may also attend at the invitation of the NZGB’s Chairperson.